Transforming lives – the passion driving us and our work

 CBM has a long and inspiring history of working to prevent blindness and support those with vision loss.

 From humble beginnings when a German Pastor, Ernst Christoffel, was moved by extreme poverty to create a global force for change and reach people in need on four continents, CBM has helped to bring hope and end poverty for millions of people over the past 110 years.
-Each year here in Australia we work to transform the lives of 10 million people around the world.
+Each year here in Australia we work to transform the lives of more than five million people around the world.

 Twenty years ago the international community came together as part of a mission to eliminate the main causes of all preventable and treatable blindness by the year 2020.
 As a leading international eye care agency, CBM joined this global initiative and the call of “The Right to Sight”.